 Graduate Students

-Krutika Rathod (she/her), B.S., Glickman-Lauder Fellow is a graduate student on the Generalist Clinical Track of the doctoral program in Clinical Psychology at the University of Maine.
+Krutika Rathod (she/her), M.A., Glickman-Lauder Fellow is a graduate student on the Generalist Clinical Track of the doctoral program in Clinical Psychology at the University of Maine.
 She graduated from the University of Maryland College Park in 2021 with a B.S. in Biology.
 During her time at the University of Maryland, she did research on co-morbid substance use at the Johns Hopkins Neurocognitive Imaging Characterization and Adolescent Substance Use Disorders lab.
 In 2022, Krutika worked at a residential mental health facility as a Mental Health Technician.
 As a graduate student at the University of Maine, she is interested in the psychosocial determinants of substance use, along with harm reduction in the emerging adult population.
 She is the graduate lab manager of HEAL.

 Leah Cingranelli (they/them), B.A., Flagship Doctoral Research Fellow is a graduate student on the Generalist Clinical Track at the University of Maine.
 They received their Bachelor of Arts in Psychology at Binghamton University, and they were a project manager at the Center for Transdisciplinary Research on Intimate Relationships (CTROIR).
 During their time at CTROIR, they researched the unique role of emotions in perpetrators of sexual assault against transgender individuals.
 Leah’s current research interests are centered on exploring substance use prevalence, severity, and risk mechanisms among LGBTQIA+ individuals.
 Their goal is to develop tailored substance use interventions that address the unique minority stressors gender and sexual minority individuals experience.